ahochsteger/gmail-processor/README.md

         "saveThreadPDF": true,
         "folder": "PDF Emails"
       },
+      { // Store all attachments from example1@example.com to the SHARED Drive folder "Shared Drives/Lambda/Examples/example1"
+        "parentFolderId": "FOLDER_ID_FOR_Lambda_FOLDER", // This approach is with the ID of "Lambda" "filter": "from:example1@example.com",
+        "folder": "'Examples/example1'"
+      },
+      { // Store all attachments from example1@example.com to the SHARED Drive folder "Shared Drives/Lambda/Examples/example1"
+        "parentFolderId": "FOLDER_ID_FOR_Examples_FOLDER", // This approach is with the ID of "Examples" "filter": "from:example1@example.com",
+        "folder": "'example1'" // Note: We omited the folder path "Examples" since it's the direct parent },
+      {
+        // Store each INDIVIDUAL email as "PDF" instead of an entire thread, in the folder "PDF Emails" "filter": "from:no_reply@email-invoice.example.com",
+        "saveMessagePDF": true,
+        "skipPDFHeader": true, // Skip Email Header
+        "folder": "PDF Emails"
+      },
       { // Store all attachments named "file.txt" from example4@example.com to the
         // folder "Examples/example4" and rename the attachment to the pattern
         // defined in 'filenameTo' and archive the thread.